itsanshulverma/du-cs-undergrad-course/Semester3/DifferentialEquations/Practicals/README.md

 ***Written By Anshul Verma for University of Delhi***

 > These programs are written in [Maxima Computer Algebra System](https://maxima.sourceforge.io/)

-> To run on your machine, [install wxMaxima](https://wxmaxima-developers.github.io/wxmaxima/download.html) on your machine.
+> To run on your machine, [install wxMaxima](https://wxmaxima-developers.github.io/wxmaxima/download.html).

 <br>